rsksmart/rif-identity-docs/ssi/applications/holder-app.markdown

 # Holder App

-The holder app is used to store the declarative details and credentials of its users.
+The holder app is a wallet that can be used to store the declarative details and credentials of its users.
 Built-in React Native it can be packaged for both IOS and Android, however, Android is the only officially supported platform.

+Its features and visual components are developed for future support of a UI library enabling seamless access to SSI basic user information

 ## Features

 - Creates an Identity based on a 12 seed mnemonic.
-- Multilanguage interface with English and Spanish currently translated.
+- Internationalization - currently Spanish and English support, it is easy to extend to new languages.
-- Saves declarative details about the user and backs them up in the data vault.
-These details are shared when the user requests credentials
+- Saves declarative details about the user and backs them up in the [data vault](/data-vault).
+These details are shared when the user requests credentials.
-- Requests credentials from a single credential server and holds them until the issuer approves or denies the request.
+- Requests credentials to issuer service, and hold request information until the issuer approves or denies the request (following [this protocol](/ssi/specs/credential-requests)).
-- Saves Issued Credentials in its internal database and then backs them up in the data vault.
+- Saves received Credentials in its internal database and then backs them up in the data vault.
 - Creates Presentations of Verifiable Credentials to share with the Verifier app.

+Read [this document](/ssi/specs) to learn more about how Self-sovereign identity is designed.

 ## Flow + Screenshots